Baltimore City Community College: History

 In the 2000s, BCCC began to experience significant difficulties.
 Problems began to surface in 2004 when faculty held a public protest over issues related to remedial courses and governance.
 In 2010, faculty gave BCCC president Williams a vote of no-confidence and the state legislature held back funding.
 These troubles worsened in 2011.
 BCCC's regional accreditor, the Middle States Commission on Higher Education, placed BCCC on probation because of "concerns about the school's ability to evaluate student learning."
 To address these problems, Maryland governor Martin O'Malley replaced the majority of BCCC's board of trustees with new members.
 In 2012, two years after the faculty's initial vote of no confidence, the board of trustees removed Carolane Williams as president of the college.
-The interim president was Dr Carolyn Hull Anderson, followed by president and CEO, Gordon F. May, PhD.
+The interim president was Dr Carolyn Hull Anderson, followed by president and CEO, Gordon F. May.

 In the summer of 2014 BCCC was warned by the Middle States Commission that the college's accreditation was in jeopardy.
 MSCHE reaffirmed its accreditation on June 25, 2015.

 In 2015 NASA selected BCCC and four other higher education institutions to share in $6 million as part of its Minority University Research and Education Project (MUREP), an initiative that aims to provide educator training and expand science, technology, engineering and math (STEM) course offerings.